cpoff/hugo3/content/posts/forestry-io-now-behind-the-scenes.md

 title = "Forestry.io now behind the scenes"

 +++
-As [mentioned](/posts/new-hugo-site/ "Hugo now running this site"), I'm now running a Hugo static site generator.
+As [mentioned earlier](/posts/new-hugo-site/ "Hugo now running this site"), I'm now running a Hugo static site generator.
 It's going great so far so I decided to install a CMS as phase 2.

 <!--more-->